zapaz/fleek-extension/README.md

 ```sh
 npx create-eth@latest -e zapaz/fleek-extension
 ```
-v
 Then run the following commands to initialize the new repo,
 ```sh
 cd <your new repo>
 ./init.sh
 ```

-Finally the classic Scaffold-eth-2 commands in 3 different terminals:
+And the classic Scaffold-eth-2 commands in 3 different terminals:
 ```sh
 yarn chain
 ```